handpoint/doc/android/androidintegrationguide.md

     public void transactionResultReady(TransactionResult transactionResult, Device device) {
         // Pending TransactionResult objects will be received through this event if the EndOfTransaction
         // event was not delivered during the transaction, for example because of a network issue
-        // For this sample app we are not going to implement this event }
+        // Here we are also going to receive a TransactionResult object after making a query to getTransactionStatus }

     public void disconnect(){